joannabaker/BayesTraitR/README.md

 complex contrast coding, categorical variables, interactions and transformations (e.g. polynomials), users may wish to alternatively specify their analysis variables using the `fm` argument.

+More detailed descriptions of how to create all model types implemented in BayesTraits can be found in the tutorial pages (linked above).

 <a id="multistate"></a>